ksackvil/CMPT-275/README.md

 ### Prerequisites

-To run this project you will need the following:
+To run this project, you will need the following:
-1. An Apple computer runing macOS
+1. An Apple computer running macOS
-2. Xcode installed
+2. XCode installed
 3. iOS simulator installed

 ## Running the project

-To run the project in xcode, use the keybord shortcut [cmd][R] or in the toolbar click Product->Run.
-If the build succeeded then the iOS simulator should appear with the build project.
+To run the project in XCode, use the keyboard shortcut [cmd][R] or in the toolbar click Product->Run.
+If the build succeeded, then the iOS simulator should appear with the build project.
 If the build failed check the console for the errors.

 ## Running the tests

-To run tests on the project in xcode, use the keybord shortcut [cmd][U] or in the toolbar click Product->Test.
+To run tests on the project in XCode, use the keyboard shortcut [cmd][U] or in the toolbar click Product->Test.
 You should see the status of each test (pass or fail) in the left sidebar.

 ### Break down into end to end tests